Anatomy and Physiology of the liver

 The liver receives a variety of lipid forms including: chylomicrons remnants, very low density lipoproteins (VLDL), low density lipoproteins (LDL), high density lipoproteins (HDL) and fatty acids.
 Large lipoprotein molecules are broken into smaller units by the lytic action of lipoprotein lipase (LPL) expressed on endothelium of vessels.
 Circulating lipoproteins small enough to enter the space of Disse attach to receptors on the hepatocyte.
 These lipoprotein remnants are held near the heptocyte surface and exposed to hepatic lipase compounds.
 Low Density Lipoprotein receptors transfer the lipoprotein fragments into the hepatocyte by the process of endocytosis.

-When energy intake exceeds energy output the body stores the surplus glucose as glycogen or triglyceride.
-When energy output exceeds energy intake the body reacts by releasing stored energy as glucose and fatty acids.
+When energy intake exceeds energy output the liver stores the surplus glucose as glycogen.
+When energy output exceeds energy intake the liver reacts by releasing stored energy as glucose.

 Glucose is the preferred energy source for most tissues but the body maintains very limited supplies of free circulating glucose.
 Certain tissues like the brain, RBCs, lens and cornea use glucose almost exclusively.
 To supply these tissues when blood glucose drops the liver lyses glycogen.
 Glycogen is a complex molecule composed of thousands of glucose units.
 Hepatocytes and myocytes store glucose as intracellular glycogen granules.